Rowenta Steam Iron Troubleshooting: Quick Fixes and Tips

 Credit: www.youtube.com

 Sometimes, your Rowenta steam iron may not work as expected.
-Before considering advanced troubleshooting, perform some basic checks.
-These simple steps can often solve common issues.
-Below are two essential checks to start with: the power source and the water level.
+Before moving to advanced troubleshooting, performing a few basic checks can often resolve the issue.
+Below are two essential checks to get started:

 Power Source